 Writing A Curriculum Vitae

-You may have come to this page looking for the perfect answer to the question we are asked almost every day, which is:- "How do I write a c.v. that will guarantee me an interview?"
-The short answer to this is that we can't!
-However, we can offer some practical assistance and advice in order to help you produce your own 'shop window' since after all, this is really what the c.v. will be for you.
+On this page we can offer some practical assistance and advice in order to help you produce your own 'shop window' since after all, this is really what a c.v. will be for you.
 It's essential that it should be personal and relevant to you as an individual so there are no templates here.
 Even if you don't take notice of all that we suggest, why not consider your current c.v. whilst reading this and be open minded about making changes that might, if nothing else, improve upon what you have already.

 Back to basics!